mitro54/study-tracker-scheduler/user-stories.md

                             *Program generates the previous schedule if there is one and then asks which data to keep, expecting numerical input in format day/hourstart, day/hourend , reprompts until user writes (k) Okay*
                         -> n
                             *Program then starts generating a new schedule based on user input, starting from day 1.
 It presents full days two slots per hour as example "12.00 - 13.30: Open" or longer slots as "23.00 - 06.00: Sleep (Non negotiable)"*
-                            *Input is expected as "starthour.minute-endhour.minute: thing", once user is done with a day, user writes (n) Next to repeat this process for each day until all days have been scheduled, or user writes (d) Done.*
+                            *Input is expected as "starthour.minute-endhour.minute: thing", once user is done with a day, user writes (k) Okay to repeat this process for each day until all days have been scheduled, or user writes (d) Done.*
-                            *Program also prints each time the updated schedule until user writes (k) Okay*
+                            *Program also prints each time the newly updated schedule when user makes an addition to it*

+        -> user selects 3 (Modify current schedule) *Program prints current schedule and then prompts which day to modify* -> user input
+                    *Program prompts user that days schedule and expects modifications in format "starthour.minute-endhour.minute: thing", reprompts until user writes (d) Done*

     -> user selects tracking
         *program generates current tracking information for each topic, then prompts if user wants to update information y/n* -> y
             program then prompts user if they want to (1) Add new topics or